shah-haider/Power-BI/Diagram Layout Copy Between Semantic Models/Diagram Layout Copy Between Semantic Models.md

 ### Scenario 3: Template Reuse
 You have a standard layout for star schema models.
 Save it once and reuse it across all new projects.

-### Scenario 4: Client Deliverables
+### Scenario 4: Client Deliverables **Common one**
 You're delivering a model to a client.
+Noob developer client has messed up the Layout and asking you to recreate the Layout.
 Copy your organized layouts to their version so they have a clean, professional Model View from day one.

 ## Troubleshooting